kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

                     Device zone size:            256.00MiB

-        * *Device zone unusable* -- sum of of space that's been used in the past but now is not due to COW and not referenced anymory, the chunks have to be reclaimed and zones reset to make it usable again
+        * *Device zone unusable* -- sum of of space that's been used in the past but now is not due to COW and not referenced anymore, the chunks have to be reclaimed and zones reset to make it usable again
         * *Device zone size* -- the reported zone size of the host-managed device, same for all devices